 Stage 7: AI-native marketing

 At last, AI is invisible.
-It’s not a separate tool—it’s how the work gets done.
+It's not a separate tool, it's how the work gets done.
 Custom models, agents, automations span the marketing stack.
-You’re focused on strategy, insights and creativity; AI handles execution and scale—auto-triggered nurture journeys, AI-created creative, agents optimising performance continuously.
+You're focused on strategy, insights and creativity; AI handles execution and scale.

 AI as the default operating mode.